dan-v/rattlesnakeos-stack/README.md

   rattlesnakeos-stack deploy [flags]

 Flags:
-      --attestation-instance-type string   instance type to use for attestation server. (default "t3.nano") --attestation-max-price string       max ec2 spot instance bid for attestation server. if this value is too low, you may not launch an instance. (default ".005")
-      --attestation-server                 deploys and configures a personal attestation server --chromium-version string            specify the version of Chromium you want (e.g. 69.0.3497.100) to pin to. if not specified, the latest stable version of Chromium is used.
+      --chromium-version string            specify the version of Chromium you want (e.g. 69.0.3497.100) to pin to. if not specified, the latest stable version of Chromium is used.
   -d, --device string                      device you want to build for (e.g. crosshatch): to list supported devices use '-d list'
   -e, --email string                       email address you want to use for build notifications